Angienoelhaverly/Mapping_Earthquakes/README.md

 In this specific project we will traverse and retrieve GeoJSON earthquake data and tectonic plate data in order to populate a map.
 Also will use the Leaflet Library and an API.
 ## Results
+Each earthquake is visually represented by a circle and color, where a higher magnitude will have a larger diameter and will be darker in color.
+In addition, each earthquake has a popup marker that, when clicked, shows the magnitude of the earthquake and the location of the earthquake.
 ## Summary